Afanit/JsonPlaceholderHandler/README.md

 # JsonPlaceholderHandler
 ## Description
-JPH is an app to display data from https://jsonplaceholder.typicode.com/
+JPH is an android app to display data from https://jsonplaceholder.typicode.com/ Displays users, user's albums, and photos in albums Created to be used offline and online.